 I’m planning to make this a larger series of articles and videos about how to build your completely custom computer from scratch.
-I also plan to write an OS for the machine later (planned for summer 2018).This series will consist of some articles that I structured into the following topics:
+I also plan to write an OS for the machine later.

 How to design your own CPU from scratch (4 parts)